x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-for-ios-and-android/outlook-for-ios-and-android-faq.md

 ### Q: Why are the Office mobile apps required to be installed on Android in order to render attachments in Outlook, while iOS devices provide a preview of the attachments within Outlook?

-This is due to the differences in the base operating systems. iOS provides native content rendering for known attachment types, which Outlook for iOS uses to provide basic attachment rendering.
+This requirement is due to the differences in the base operating systems. iOS provides native content rendering for known attachment types, which Outlook for iOS uses to provide basic attachment rendering.
 Android provides nothing similar.
 Android users have to install the Office apps and/or third-party apps in order to render attachment content.

 ### Q: A new message included an attachment, but while I was offline I couldn't open the attachment.
 Why is that?

 Outlook (like other mobile clients) does not download attachments automatically.
-This is by design, in order to conserve device space.
+This behavior is by design, in order to conserve device space.
 Attachments are only downloaded at the request of the user.

 ### Q: A week ago I accessed an attachment in a message, but now that I'm offline I can no longer access that attachment on my iOS device.
 However, I can access it on my Android device.
 Why is that?